-Microsoft’s Sales Top Estimates on Booming Cloud Demand
+Microsoft’s sales top estimates on booming cloud demand

 Sales in the period that ended Sept.
 30 rose to $37.2 billion, the software maker said Tuesday in a statement.
 That exceeded the $35.8 billion average estimate of analysts polled by Bloomberg, and marked Microsoft’s 13th straight quarter of double-digit revenue growth.
 Net income was $13.9 billion, or $1.82 a share.
 Analysts had predicted $1.54 a share.

 Since the pandemic started, business customers have accelerated a shift to Microsoft’s Azure internet-based computing services and online subscriptions to Office software that comes with teleconferencing programs and work-from-home tools.
-That’s helped shore up growth at the company, which is No. 2 in cloud infrastructure behind Amazon Web Services, even as the global economy languishes.
+That’s helped shore up growth at the company, which is No. 2 in cloud infrastructure behind Amazon Web Services (AWS), even as the global economy languishes.

 Sales of video games have also risen with people looking for ways to pass the time while stuck at home.
 That’s made up for weaker one-time software purchases by smaller businesses and consumers.